 The achievements made by PIF over the past four years include: almost tripling the size of assets to 1.5 trillion SAR by the end of 2020 and contributing to the activation of 10 new sectors that have created more than 365,000 direct and indirect jobs by the end of the fourth quarter of 2020.

-The Vision aims to increase the private sector’s contribution to GDP and launched several initiatives to enable the private sector to increase its contribution.
+Vision 2030 aims to increase the private sector’s contribution to GDP and launched several initiatives to enable the private sector to increase its contribution.
 The features of transformation began to appear clearly in the business environment in Saudi, as the Kingdom's ranking improved in the annual global competitiveness report to reach eighth out of G20 countries in 2020, in addition, the Kingdom has launched the privatization system to provide the regulatory environment for the partnership between the public and private sectors, as well as several other regulations and legislations to improve the business environment and empower the private sector, which included implementing the bankruptcy system and facilitating foreign ownership.

-The vision has facilitated the entry of new enterprises to the market, by facilitating financing for small and medium businesses and creating bold capital funds, which will lead to an increase in their contribution to GDP.
+Vision 2030 has facilitated the entry of new enterprises to the market, by facilitating financing for small and medium businesses and creating bold capital funds, which will lead to an increase in their contribution to GDP.

-The Vision has worked to expand funding sources for companies, develop the Saudi financial market, by launching the parallel market (Nomu Market), launching a derivative market, and joining global emerging market indices (FTSE Russell Index and MSCI Index).
+Vision 2030 has worked to expand funding sources for companies, develop the Saudi financial market, by launching the parallel market (Nomu Market), launching a derivative market, and joining global emerging market indices (FTSE Russell Index and MSCI Index).

-In addition, the Vision aims to improve the labor market policies in the Kingdom, by modernizing the labor system, launching flexible work arrangements (part-time), and improving the contractual relationship between companies and foreign workers in a way that increases the attractiveness of local competencies and raises the level of foreign workers.
+In addition, Vision 2030 aims to improve the labor market policies in the Kingdom, by modernizing the labor system, launching flexible work arrangements (part-time), and improving the contractual relationship between companies and foreign workers in a way that increases the attractiveness of local competencies and raises the level of foreign workers.

-The Kingdom also recently launched a large corporate investment program - Shareek -, which is a cooperative government framework that aims to launch up to 5 trillion SAR of private sector investment until 2030, as the program is designed to provide support across a number of pillars including financial, monetary, operational and regulatory cooperation and asset investment.
+The Kingdom also recently launched a large corporate investment program Shareek, which is a cooperative government framework that aims to launch up to 5 trillion SAR of private sector investment until 2030, as the program is designed to provide support across a number of pillars including financial, monetary, operational and regulatory cooperation and asset investment.

-Saudi Vision 2030 has contributed to enhancing the sustainability of public finances by raising the efficiency of government spending on capital projects and operating expenditures, and in diversifying sources of income for the government, through developing non-oil revenues, and providing supportive financing tools to enable the Kingdom's general budget through the National Debt Management Center and raising efficient financial planning, budget execution, digital and technical transformation, and enhanced transparency.
+Vision 2030 has contributed to enhancing the sustainability of public finances by raising the efficiency of government spending on capital projects and operating expenditures, and in diversifying sources of income for the government, through developing non-oil revenues, and providing supportive financing tools to enable the Kingdom's general budget through the National Debt Management Center and raising efficient financial planning, budget execution, digital and technical transformation, and enhanced transparency.

-The Vision and its initiatives have also worked during the last period to lay the foundations for the economic transformation of the Kingdom. it is expected that in the coming years the Saudi economy will witness a remarkable increase in economic growth, as the Kingdom will continue to implement its major development projects and complete the implementation of Vision Realization Programs, and work to create new promising sectors, empower the private sector to contribute more to economic growth, creating new job opportunities for citizens and enhancing economic and social well-being.
+Vision 2030 and its initiatives have also worked during the last period to lay the foundations for the economic transformation of the Kingdom. it is expected that in the coming years the Saudi economy will witness a remarkable increase in economic growth, as the Kingdom will continue to implement its major development projects and complete the implementation of Vision Realization Programs, and work to create new promising sectors, empower the private sector to contribute more to economic growth, creating new job opportunities for citizens and enhancing economic and social well-being.